KhronosGroup/Vulkan-Samples/samples/performance/afbc/afbc_tutorial.md

 **Debugging**

-* To test if AFBC is enabled or disabled, you can use a profiler such as Streamline and record the bandwidth values of when AFBC is enabled or when AFBC is disabled.
+* To test if AFBC is enabled or disabled, you can use a profiler such as Streamline and record the bandwidth values when AFBC is enabled or when AFBC is disabled.